'I'm dying when I don't need to'

 Mrs Mhic Mhathúna said her family had had "such a good day" celebrating her child's confirmation on Tuesday.

-The interview has put further pressure on Tony O'Brien, the head of the Health Service Executive (HSE), the Irish health service, to resign.
+The interview has put further pressure on Tony O'Brien, the head of the HSE, the Irish health service, to resign.

 Mr O'Brien told the Irish parliament's Public Accounts Committee he had not been in a position to hear the interview.